mapxn/npmjs-boost/README.en.md

 ## Points of Presence

-The npmjs.tk mirror is available on Cloudflare's lots of edge locations in North America, South America, Europe, Africa, Asia, and Australia.
+The npm-boost mirror is available on Cloudflare's lots of edge locations in North America, South America, Europe, Africa, Asia, and Australia.

 ## Usage
 Switching to the npmjs.tk mirror is effortless, quick, and easy.